JPCLima/100DaysOfCode/README.md

 ## Day3:
 * Create tables in HTML and Style in CSS
-* Create a game guessing game
+* Create a game guessing number